MixMatchMLtoolkit/.github/profile/README.md

 We are still working on improving the toolkit.
 Currently, we are including/optimizing the following aspects
 <ul>
 <li>Improving the reliability of the "compare" mode </li>
-<li>Including interactive examples of ML models in the web interface</li>
 <li>Including instructions for how to use custom datasets to try out each ML capability in Weka </li>
 </ul>

 ## Contributors
-The Mix & Match ML toolkit is developed by Anniek Jansen and dr. Sara Colombo at the Eindhoven University of Technology.
+The Mix & Match ML toolkit is developed by Anniek Jansen (Eindhoven University of Technology) and dr. Sara Colombo (Delft University of Technology).

 ## Reference
 Anniek Jansen and Sara Colombo.
 2023.
-Mix &amp; Match Machine Learning: An Ideation Toolkit to Design Machine Learning-Enabled Solutions.
+Mix & Match Machine Learning: An Ideation Toolkit to Design Machine Learning-Enabled Solutions.
 In Proceedings of the Seventeenth International Conference on Tangible, Embedded, and Embodied Interaction (TEI '23).
 Association for Computing Machinery, New York, NY, USA, Article 8, 1–18. https://doi.org/10.1145/3569009.3572739

 ## License